The Resistance

 For weeks now the old men rise

-to the low purr of yellow Cat
+to the guttural purr of Cat

-machinery and shuffle down their drives
+machinery, shuffle down their drives

-to mingle by the mailbox, weaving kin
+to mingle by the mailbox and deliver

-and what women want as the county
+of kin and what women want

-digs up the road to lay a sewer line
+while the county digs up the road

-they were fine without.
-Somewhere
+to lay a sewer line they were fine without.

-far from here, rat studies have shown
+Somewhere far from here rat studies

-that if you isolate a sample from the control
+a sample from the control

 they will develop—out of sheer, sinewy